MrCocoNuat/android-project/README.md

 ## Overview
 ### Description
 Show off your computer builds of all sorts to the world.
-Include component lists and any notes about special customizations Backed by Parse.
+Include component lists and any notes about special customizations.
+Backed by Parse.

 ## Product Spec